January 14, 2018

 The other day we posted What would YOU do if a bomb or explosive device goes off..?
 (Safety tips on dealing with an explosion) and wanted to provide some information about both bomb threats and suspicious packages from our IT’S A DISASTER! book.

-What if you or your office receives a “bomb threat”?
+What if you or your office or facility receives a “bomb threat”?

 Bomb threats are usually received by a telephone call or in the mail.